 Making the movie in Quicktime player

 One of the easiest ways we’ve found to create time-lapse sequences out of still photos is in Quicktime 7 Pro.
-All you have to do is go to File>Open Image Sequence.
-It ends up being really easy to do.
-You can export it as large as you like.
-I generally make the video Apple ProRes 1080p.
+Use the “Open Image Sequence” command under “File.”
+It ends up being really easy to do, and you can export video as large as you like.
+I generally choose Apple ProRes 1080p.
 I also save the raw files so that I can make larger quality movies in the future.